agrosner/DBFlow/README.md

 10. Escalated `convertToCacheableList()` to `public` and now can query to know if a `Model` has a valid caching id.
 Also some more public methods added to `SqlUtils`!

-#### 2.1.0

-1. Library now is on jCenter()/bintray!
-2. Full Enum Support.
-Note: they must be standard columns.
-We do not support foreign key or primary key for enums.
-3. Can now define inherited properties to use as columns.
-Note: They can only be normal, accessible to the subclass columns for now.
-Just define `@Table(inheritedColumns = {@InheritedColumn(column = @Column, fieldName = "fieldName")}`.
-4. Bug Fixes, readme enhancements, Logging Improvements, and improved code commenting
-5. Function support for SQLite methods in a condition such that `date(myColumn1)=1433872730` can be written as `Condition.columnsWithFunction("date", "myColumn1").eq(1433872730)`
-6. Fixed an issue where `Condition` instead of `SQLCondition` were leftover as a param in a few methods.

-#### 2.0.0

-1. Massive, massive changes to the library.
-2. For all changes, check out the migration guide [here](https://github.com/Raizlabs/DBFlow/blob/master/usage/Migration2Guide.md)

 for older changes, from other xx.xx versions, check it out [here](https://github.com/Raizlabs/DBFlow/wiki)

 ## Usage Docs